-New Jersey wines are finally being recognized and, spoiler alert, the vineyards make for the perfect day trip.
-May may not produce volume comparable to Tuscany, but Italy itself is nearly 1,500 percent larger than our humble state.
-Despite this, the Garden State produces over 40 varieties of grapes, dating back as far as the 1700s (among other things you didn’t know about New Jersey vino).
-Whether you’re looking for the perfect local terroir or the perfect Instagram backdrop, we’ve compiled a list of the 20 best New Jersey wineries to visit (plus our favorite New York State vineyards).
+New Jersey wines are finally being recognized and, spoiler alert, these vineyards make for a perfect day trip.
+They may not produce volumes that are comparable to that of Tuscany, but Italy itself is nearly 1,500 percent larger than our quaint state.
+Despite this, the Garden State produces over 40 grape varietals— some dating back as far as the 1700s (among other things you didn’t know about New Jersey vino).
+Whether you’re looking for the perfect local terroir or the perfect Instagram backdrop, we’ve compiled a list of the best New Jersey wineries to visit this fall.

 This family farm and winery is home to unique drinks like the Chocolate Merlot Milkshake, among an assortment of dry (and sweet) wines.
 Brook Hollow Winery welcomes its guests to its expansive facility seven days a week, with live music events held on weekends through the autumn.
 Wine tastings occur by reservation for groups of four and no more than eight people, and other outdoor seating with wine bar access is available for the public on a first-come, first-serve basis.